-Creating a new model
+Creating a model

-- Enter a File name of Concrete\Dam

-- Use the default User-defined working folder.

-- Ensure an Analysis type of Coupled Thermal/Structural is set.

-- Select an Analysis Category of 3D

-- Set Model units of N,m,kg,s,C

-- Leave the Timescale units as Days

-- Select a Startup template of None

-- Ensure the Layout grid is set as None

-- Enter a Title of Concrete dam example to model heat of hydration

-- Click the OK button.
+- Enter a file name of Concrete\Dam\Thermal - Use the default User-defined working folder. - Ensure an Analysis type of Coupled Thermal/Structural is set. - Enter a Title of Concrete dam example to model heat of hydration - Click the OK button.